MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 Surface Hub running Teams Rooms on Windows offers unmatched versatility with modular and adaptable components that evolve with your space needs.
 Whether your teams meet in large conference rooms or smaller breakout areas, Surface Hub delivers the right fit.

 - **Two size options**: The 85-inch model is perfect for large rooms, while the 50-inch model suits smaller spaces.
-Both models support Smart Rotation for effortless collaboration in landscape or portrait mode.
+The 50-inch model supports Smart Rotation for effortless collaboration in landscape or portrait mode.
 - **Mobile adaptability**: Easily move your Surface Hub using **mobile stands from Designed for Surface partners**,<sup>2</sup> including **Salamander Designs** and **Steelcase**.
 For added flexibility, take it further with the **APC Charge Mobile Battery**,<sup>2</sup> offering portability without needing a constant power supply.
 - **Modular design**: Interchangeable components, such as the **Surface Hub 3 Compute Cartridge**, ensure your device is future-proof, adapting to both technology advancements and changing room configurations.